w-lfpup/wctk-js/README.md

 - No (unncessary) inheritance
 - No extra dependencies

-All features are optional providing developers the opportunity to focus on:
+All features are optional providing developers the opportunity to focus on features like:

-- SSR compatible
+- SSR
-- Form associated
-- Reactive
+- Forms
-- `#private` function friendly
+- Reactivity

-`WCTK-js` can use private functions as callbacks for event listerners and external data stores.
+`WCTK-js` can use `#private` functions as callbacks for event listerners and external data stores.
 This means developers can (aside from required [life cycle](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) methods) encapsulate their web component API entirely.

 ## Install